HeinleinSupport/rspamd-slac-2025/Readme.md

 # Whether to fallback to global config
 try_fallback = true;

-# Whether to normalise domains to eSLD
+# Whether to normalize domains to eSLD
 use_esld = false;

 # If `true` get pubkey from DNS record and check if it matches private key